Work Permit Exemption

 Form order Now

-1. Being the Head of a representative office, project, or holding the main responsibility for the operations of an international organization or a foreign non-governmental organization in Vietnam.
+1. Head of a representative office, project, or the person primarily responsible for the operations of an international organization or foreign non-governmental organization in Vietnam.

 2. Entering Vietnam for a period of less than 03 months to offer services.